 Fibroblasts are mesenchymal cells derived from the embryonic mesoderm.
-They have been extensively used for a wide range of cellular and molecular studies as they are one of the easiest types of cells to grow in culture.
-Their durability also makes them amenable to a wide variety of manipulations ranging from studies employing gene transfection to microinjection.
-Fibroblasts within tissues are exposed to a dynamic mechnical environment, which influences the structural integrity of both healthy and healing soft tissue.
-Fibroblasts secrete a non-rigid extracellular matrix which is rich in type I and/or type III collagen [1].
-There is evidence showing that fibroblasts in various parts of the body are intrinsically different and display different regulatory functions on surrounding cells [2].
-For example, splenic fibroblasts have been shown to regulate the development of NK cells from blood progenitors through the expression of bioactive IL-15 [3].
+They have been extensively used for a wide range of cellular and molecular studies, as they are one of easiest types of cells to grow in culture.
+Their durability also makes them amenable to a variety of manipulations ranging from studies employing gene transfection to microinjection.
+In general, fibroblasts secrete a non-rigid extracellular matrix which is rich in type I and/or type III collagen [1].
+There is evidence showing that fibroblasts in various organs are intrinsically different [2].
+In the lymphoid compartment, fibroblasts construct a unique conduit system with intriguing size exclusion, which plays a fundamental role in regulating immune response and homeostasis of tissue fluids [3].

-HSF from ScienCell Research Laboratories are isolated from human spleen tissue.
-HSF are cryopreserved at passage one and delivered frozen.
+HLF from ScienCell Research Laboratories are isolated from human lymph node.
+HLF are cryopreserved at passage one and delivered frozen.
 Each vial contains >5 x 105 cells in 1 ml volume.
-HSF are characterized by their spindle morphology and immunofluorescence with antibodies specific to fibronectin.
-HSF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HSF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HLF are characterized by their spindle-shaped morphology and immunofluorescence with antibody specific to fibronectin.
+HLF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HLF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.